A short history of BMRT

 The one thing that has not changed: we are all still volunteers who enjoy what we do and are proud to be a part of the team.

-In March 2003 HRH Prince Andrew opened the new base extension.
+In March 2003 the new base extension was opened with another royal visit.
 The team received The Queen’s Award for Volunteers in the Community presented by Colonel Hilton Lord Lieutenant of Derbyshire.

 Today, the team is a highly efficient unit of around 60 members dealing with 80+ calls per year.
 We can claim to be one of the best-equipped and best trained teams in the country.
 The one thing that has not changed: we are all still volunteers who enjoy what we do and are proud to be a part of the team.